Start today for FREE.

 Step 1: Serve the Eviction Notice

-The landlord must provide the tenant with a written eviction notice that includes the reason for eviction and the required notice period.
+Landlords must provide tenants with written eviction notices that include the reason for eviction and the required notice period.

 Step 2: File Petition for Eviction

-If the tenant does not comply with the notice, the landlord can file a petition for eviction with the appropriate local court.
+If tenants do not comply with the notice, landlords can file a petition for eviction with the appropriate local court.

 Step 3: Court Hearing

-The court will schedule a hearing where both the landlord and tenant can present their cases.
-The judge will then decide whether the eviction can proceed.
+Courts will schedule a hearing where both landlords and tenants can present their cases.
+Furthermore, judges will then decide whether the eviction can proceed.

 Step 4: Judgment of Eviction